JGCRI/gcam-doc/gcam-build.md

 Note the `-j 8` is simply to compile multiple sources files at a time (set as appropriate for your system configuration) and is only necessary to speed up the processes.
 Once complete an executable will be copied to `<GCAM Workspace>/exe` and can be run from that directory with `gcam.exe -Ccofig_file.xml`.

 ### 4.2 Building with Xcode
-Mac users who would like to use the Xcode integrated development environment must have it installed (available from the Apple App Store), any version 3.2+ will work.
+Mac users who would like to use the Xcode integrated development environment must have it installed (available from the Apple App Store), however a recent version with C++ 14 support is required.
+Xcode version 8.1+ have been known to work.
 Users can find the project file under `<GCAM Workspace>/cvs/objects/build/xcode3/objects.xcodeproj`.
 Once open you should change the `Scheme` to build the `Release` target.
 You can find the scheme settings here:

 ![Xcode Scheme](gcam-figs/mac-build-scheme.png)